Dias0202/EV-Range-Prediction-Analysis/README.md

 ## Technical Appendix

 ### Model Limitations
-- **Data Constraints**: The dataset is limited to Washington State and does not include details on battery chemistry or technology.
+- **Data Constraints**: The dataset is limited to United State and does not include details on battery chemistry or technology.
 - **Assumptions**: Linear improvement trends and current manufacturer R&D priorities were assumed to remain constant.

 ### Improvement Opportunities